michaelxwang/michaelxwang.github.io/cat/tax/_posts/2023-12-31-tax-check-list.md

 ### Sale of Primary Residence or Rental Home

-- [1099-S](https://www.irs.gov/pub/irs-pdf/f1099s.pdf) if issued as part of closing process.
+- [1099-S](https://www.irs.gov/pub/irs-pdf/f1099s.pdf) if issued as part of the closing process.
 - Both [Closing documents][closing doc] when you bought and sold the property.
 - A spreadsheet listing of major improvements (that increase the home value) and sales expenses not in closing documents.
   - Date